 The rhythmic movement of walking activates both sides of the brain, which can help clients process emotions and experiences more effectively.

-Reconnecting with the natural world fosters a sense of belonging and reminds us that healing happens in relationship — with ourselves, others, and the environment around us.
+Reconnecting with others fosters a sense of belonging and reminds us that healing happens in relationship — with ourselves and others.
+These small groups promote somatic movement and talk therapy to encourage compassion toward self and coping skills for difficult situations.

 I support individuals who are: